Interstate 37: Route description

 I-37 starts near the Gulf Coast in Corpus Christi and heads northwest toward San Antonio.
 It links South Texas to the northern parts of the state via I-69E, US 77, and US 281.
 The highway functions as one of the few freeway hurricane evacuation routes for the southern Texas coast.
 It roughly parallels US 181, which both begins and ends at I-37, and US 281.

 Unofficially, I-37 begins at an intersection with Shoreline Boulevard on the edge of Corpus Christi Bay.
 It then heads west as a surface street for three blocks where it becomes entrance and exit ramps which connect to the freeway.
 I-37 begins officially at the gore point for these ramps, which is part of an interchange complex that also represents the southern ends of US 181 and SH 35.

 It heads west from US 181 through Corpus Christi and intersects two freeways, SH 286 (the Crosstown Expressway) at exit 1C and SH 358 (Padre Island Drive) at exit 4A.
 The highway turns toward the northwest after the SH 358 interchange roughly parallel to the south of the Nueces River.
 Just prior to leaving the Corpus Christi city limits, it intersects and has a short concurrency with US 77 (future I-69E).
 US 77 (future I-69E) merges with I-37 as a freeway from the south at exit 14A northbound and exit 14 southbound; the two continue to the north and split after crossing the Nueces River.
 The Interstate continues to the northwest as US 77 (future I-69E) continues to the northeast at exit 17.

 I-37 transitions to a rural setting once outside of the Corpus Christi city limits on its way to Mathis and Lake Corpus Christi.
 It continues on to the northwest and intersects US 59 (future I-69W) east of George West at exit 56.
 It begins paralleling US 281 to the east before the two intersect at exit 72 and have a concurrency north of Three Rivers near Choke Canyon Reservoir.
-Alternate U.S. Highway 281 (Alt.
+Alternate US 281 (Alt.
 US 281) splits off from I-37 near Sunniland at exit 76 and parallels I-37 before rejoining north of Campbellton at exit 92 southbound.
 The two routes remain concurrent until US 281 splits off at exit 104 northbound to head to Pleasanton, while I-37 bypasses the city to the east.
 After US 281 leaves toward the northwest, I-37 turns to the north toward San Antonio.